Updated 4/26/26

 Time Off Policies

-Finally, make sure seasonal workers have your handbook/time off policy and understand how to request it.
+Finally, make sure seasonal workers have your employee handbook and time off policy and understand how to request it.
 Be aware of state-mandated sick leave, which applies to seasonal and part-time workers as well.

 Are you hiring seasonal employees?
 Whether you’re looking to bring on board temporary or permanent, full-time staff members, we can help.
 Contact us today.